Save money when you spend it

 Join a Cash Back Shopping Portal.

-Cashback shopping portals like Jellyfish (my favorite), FatWallet or ebates will split their commission with you if you buy through their links.
-It's a true win/win situation.
-Not only that, but there are gobs of information and advice waiting for you in the Fatwallet forums.
+Cashback shopping portals like Mr. Rebates, FatWallet or ebates will split their commission with you if you buy through their links.

 Open an Online Savings Account.